jtmoon79/si_trace_print/README.md

     ←main: goodbye from main
 ```

-The indentation is improved but slightly too much.
+The indentation is improved but is too far indented.
 The indentation amount to pass to `stack_offset_set` can be somewhat unpredictable.
 It depends on build settings and which thread is running, among other things.
 In this case, experimentation revealed value `-1` to be best: